 Enrollment.I offer add codes at my office to any students, wait listed or not, who need one during the first two weeks of a course that can accomodate them.
 You are responsible for dropping yourself if you decide to leave the class.

 Exams.Expect two comprehensive exams per semester, each one hour in duration and consisting of five conceptual and technical problems.
 Books, notes, and computers are permitted.
 You will not be asked to compose complete programs.
 Students in my online classes must attend on-campus exams proctored by the instructor.
 Prepare for exams by reviewing the assigned reading.
-Late exams will not be given, so alternative scheduling arrangements must be made in advance.
-You can review your exam at my office hours or receive a copy of it in the mail by turning it in with a self-addressed stamped envelope.
+Late exams will not be given, but early ones can be taken at my office hours in advance of the exam date.
+Afterwards, you can also review your exam at my office hours or receive a copy of it in the mail by turning it in with a self-addressed stamped envelope.
 Ranked-choice voting assesses project success for scores in project courses.

 Exercises.Exercises are ungraded work which need not be turned in.
 Compare to "assignments".